ZhengPeng7/GCoNet_plus/README.md

 ## Acknowledgement

 We appreciate the codebases of [GICD](https://github.com/zzhanghub/gicd), [GCoNet](https://github.com/fanq15/GCoNet).
 Thanks for the CoSOD evaluation toolbox provided in [eval-co-sod](https://github.com/zzhanghub/eval-co-sod).
+Thanks for the drawing codes of figure 1 from [DGNet](https://github.com/GewelsJI/DGNet).

 ### Citation